De-risking includes conducting extensive exploration work, arranging appropriate financing in the short to medium term and lowering production costs.

 For Vangold the last piece of the de-risking program was to build a “world-class” management team possessing multiple disciplines of experience.
 Including Dr. David Terry and Mr. Jonathan Challis as directors and incorporating a strong advisory board with industry “legends” Tookie Angus, Gregory Hawkins and John Budreski has definitely raised the probability of success.

 Companies that de-risk provide investors with a better opportunity to profit, since the company is showing that it is attempting to address issues before they arise.
-In the challenging world of junior mining, de-risking can help a company instill confidence in investors and provide transparency at the beginning of the relationship.
+In the challenging world of junior mining, de-risking resource projects can help a company instill confidence in investors and provide transparency at the beginning of the relationship.

 This article was first published by the Investing News Network in April 2018.